XS (song): Critical response

-"XS" received widespread critical acclaim upon its release.
-From over 20 outlets, global critic aggregator Acclaimed Music placed "XS" as the 20th best song of 2020.
+"XS" was well-received.
 While reviewing Sawayama's second album Hold the Girl, Cat Zhang of Pitchfork named "XS" her debut album's best song, commenting that "[the song] was intended as arch anti-capitalist critique in an age of climate crisis, but its luxe vision was a better sell for being the rich, not eating them; Sawayama whispered "excess" as if it were the name of a designer perfume, the scent of “more” intoxicating."